 Leaders should give a good example, save the animals

 My website is not a political one.
-I write about things which interest me and are related to Mother Earth.
+I write about things that interest me and are related to Mother Earth.
 As one reads a lot of negative things on Global Warming, the disappearance of the species, and other things that the human race does to make living on our beautiful planet near impossible, I would have preferred to come with a positive post.
 Sadly this is not possible as some really bad news has come to my attention.

 Lifting the ban on the import of trophies

 The Trump administration plans to allow hunters to import trophies of elephants they killed in Zimbabwe and Zambia back to the United States.
 As Mr. Trump has said his idea is on hold until he can review “all conservation facts”, one might think that is good news.

 I think that to merely have the idea to allow this ban to be lifted is already terrible.
 They put this ban in place by the Obama administration in 2014 and now, only a few years later, somebody wants to lift it.

 Save the elephants

 Who on earth would want to go to an African country and start shooting elephants, while African elephants are on the list of vulnerable species?
 In Asia, the situation is worse, there the elephants are an endangered species.
 Have humans nothing else in their head than killing beautiful creations of nature?
 Savanna elephant populations have shown a 30 percent decrees across 18 countries in Africa from 2007 to 2014.

-The ban was originally imposed as Zimbabwe, which is one of the most corrupt countries in the world, did not take care of their elephant population.
+The ban was originally imposed as Zimbabwe, which is one of the most corrupt countries in the world, did not take care of its elephant population.
 The regime was happy to earn big money from hunting advocacy organizations.
-Wealthy American, including the son of Trump, would come on a hunting spree and bring the severed body parts home to impress friends and neighbors.
+Wealthy Americans, including the son of Trump, would come on a hunting spree and bring the severed body parts home to impress friends and neighbors.